Alternative Text Request Form

 Test Accommodation Form

 Students who are eligible to take tests in a quiet location and/or have tests read aloud must complete a Test Accommodation Form within 48 hours of the scheduled exam.
-Students should provide a copy of the form to their instructor, who will then submit the completed form to the Coordinator of Disability Services.
+Students should provide a copy of the form to their instructor, who will then submit the completed form to the Director of Disability Services.
 Students are encouraged to turn in Test Accommodation Forms as early in the term as possible, especially for midterm and final exams, as there is limited space for administering exams.

 Free Web Based Assistive Technology Tools